 - Attach the sashing to the cornerstones in the same manner as we added the sashing to the squares.

 - Sew the cornerstone pieces to the border piece.

 - Attach the 63″ sashing pieces to the long borders along the side edges of the quilt using the same method that we used previously.

 - Sew the borders to the quilt.

 - Add the binding and you’re done.

-If you need help with adding the binding, here is a link to our tutorial how to machine bind a quilt.
+If you need help with adding the binding, here is a link to our tutorial on How to bind a quilt using your sewing machine.